publint/publint/site/src/pages/docs/index.md

 The easiest way to use publint is through [publint.dev](https://publint.dev) (this website!).
 Search for an npm package, paste an npm link, or paste a pkg.pr.new link to start linting the package.

-You can also run publint locally with `npx publint`, which is a CLI that performs the same checks as on the website.
+You can also run publint locally with `npx publint`, which performs the checks as a CLI.
 See the [CLI page](./cli.md) for more information.

 ::: code-group